quasarframework/quasar/docs/src/pages/options/screen-plugin.md

 }
 ```

-Or a sexy variant in Sass or Stylus:
+Or a sexy variant in Sass:

 ```css
 .my-div